FIRE SAFETY

 Provide to their local Fire and Rescue Service information about the design and materials of a high-rise building’s external wall system and to inform the FRS of any material changes to these walls.
 Also, they are required to provide information in relation to the level of risk that the design and materials of the external wall structure gives rise to and any mitigating steps taken.

-functionality of other key pieces of firefighting equipment.
-They are also required to report any defective lifts or equipment to their local Fire and Rescue Service as soon as possible after detection if the fault cannot be fixed within 24 hours, and to record the outcome of checks and make them available to
+Responsible for undertaking monthly checks on the operation of lifts intended for use by firefighters, and evacuation lifts in their building and check the fun tionality of other key pieces of firefighting equipment.
+They are also required to report any defective lifts or equipment to their local Fire and Rescue Service as soon as possible after detection if the fault cannot be fixed within 24 hours, and to record the outcome of checks and make them available to residents.

 Install and maintain a secure information box in their building.
 This box must contain the name and contact details of the responsible person and hard copies of the building floor plans.